Guidelines for Building Private Images

 - 7.2 UEK R3 and UEK R4

 Oracle Linux images must be set up to boot using kernel version 2.6.36 or later.
-Kernels starting from v2.6.36 contain PVHVM drivers, which are required for instances to work in Oracle Compute Cloud Service.
+Kernels starting from v2.6.36 contain PVHVM drivers, which are required for instances to work in Compute Classic.

 - Oracle Solaris 11.3